What is a FICO Score?

 The length of time a person has had credit and the general age of each credit issuance account for about 15% of a FICO score.

-FICO Scores range from 300 (worst) to 850 (best).
+Scores range from 300 (worst) to 850 (best).

-The last real range to consider is a FICO score of 599 or lower.
+The last real range to consider is a score of 599 or lower.
 They are considered poor credit scores and usually result from multiple late payments, failure to pay off debts, or debts that have gone to collections agencies.
 Individuals with such FICO scores often find it difficult – if not impossible – to get any form of credit.

 The key for any individual looking for a good FICO score is to establish lines of credit, use them in small or measured amounts, and pay them off quickly.
-Having a good FICO score is important, especially for individuals looking to take out major loans such as an auto loan a home mortgage.
+Having a good score is important, especially for individuals looking to take out major loans such as an auto loan a home mortgage.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst certification program, designed to help anyone become a world-class financial analyst.
-To learn more, check out the following resources:
+To learn more, check out the following CFI resources: